Table of Contents

 - Inflexibility: Waterfall’s rigid structure makes it difficult to accommodate changes once the project is underway.
 This inflexibility can be problematic in dynamic environments where requirements may evolve.

-- Delayed Testing: Testing is typically deferred until the end of the project, which can result in late discovery of issues.
-This delay can lead to higher costs and longer timelines if significant defects are found late in the process.
+- Delayed Testing: Testing is typically deferred until the end of the project, which can result in issues being discovered late in the process.
+If significant defects are found late in the process, this delay can lead to higher costs and longer timelines.

-- Risk of Rework: If errors or changes are identified late in the project, significant rework may be required.
-This rework can be time-consuming and costly, impacting the overall project timeline and budget.
+- Risk of Rework: Significant rework may be required if errors or changes are identified late in the project.
+This rework can be time-consuming and costly, impacting the project timeline and budget.

 - Agile: Best suited for projects with evolving or unclear requirements.
 Agile’s flexibility allows for adjustments based on ongoing feedback.
 This adaptability is particularly beneficial for innovative projects where requirements may change as new insights are gained.